-ALLYSON: Don’t ask them when you’re interviewing.
-Devote 100% of your energy to putting yourself out there as the rockstar you are.
-Don’t muddy the waters by inviting people to think about you as a mother, or a prospective mother.
+Don’t ask them when you’re interviewing.
+Devote 100% of your energy to putting yourself out there as the rock star you are.
+Don’t muddy the waters by inviting people to think about you as a mother or a prospective mother.

 I know it’s discouraging to hear that, but you don’t want to distract someone for one second from hearing about how phenomenally you’ve performed in your previous roles, and what a tremendous asset you’ll be once they hire you.

-ALLYSON: I wish I knew!
-Despite that corporate opacity, there are some great new resources—like Maybrooks and Fairygodboss—that crowdsource data to try and shed light onto company policies (as they relate to women) and culture.
+I wish I knew!
+Despite that corporate opacity, there are some great new resources—like Maybrooks [now Après] and Fairygodboss—that crowdsource data to try and shed light on company policies (as they relate to women) and culture.

 But one of my calls to action in the book is for companies to wear their policies on their sleeves.